Paleolithic: Homo erectus

-Both Homo erectus and Homo neanderthalensis became extinct by the end of the Paleolithic.
+Both Homo erectus and Homo neanderthalensis became extinct by the start of the Upper Paleolithic.
 Descended from Homo sapiens, the anatomically modern Homo sapiens sapiens emerged in eastern Africa c.
 300,000 BP, left Africa around 50,000 BP, and expanded throughout the planet.
 Multiple hominid groups coexisted for some time in certain locations.
 Homo neanderthalensis were still found in parts of Eurasia c.
 40,000 BP years, and engaged in an unknown degree of interbreeding with Homo sapiens sapiens.
 DNA studies also suggest an unknown degree of interbreeding between Homo sapiens sapiens and Homo sapiens denisova.

 Hominin fossils not belonging either to Homo neanderthalensis or to Homo sapiens species, found in the Altai Mountains and Indonesia, were radiocarbon dated to c.
 30,000 BP and c.
 17,000 BP respectively.

 For the duration of the Paleolithic, human populations remained low, especially outside the equatorial region.
 The entire population of Europe between 16,000 and 11,000 BP likely averaged some 30,000 individuals, and between 40,000 and 16,000 BP, it was even lower at 4,000–6,000 individuals.
-However, remains of thousands of butchered animals and tools made by Palaeolithic humans were found in Lapa do Picareiro (pt), a cave in Portugal, dating back between 41,000 and 38,000 years ago.
+However, remains of thousands of butchered animals and tools made by Palaeolithic humans were found in Lapa do Picareiro, a cave in Portugal, dating back between 41,000 and 38,000 years ago.

 Technology and crafts

 Some researchers have noted that science, limited in that age to some early ideas about astronomy (or cosmology), had limited impact on Paleolithic technology.
-Making fire was part of the knowledge system, and it was possible without an understanding of chemical processes, These types of practical skills are sometimes called crafts.
+Making fire was widespread knowledge, and it was possible without an understanding of chemical processes.
+These types of practical skills are sometimes called crafts.
 Religion, superstitution or appeals to the supernatural may have played a part in the cultural explanations of phenomena like combustion.